RetoranPetra/nvim/README.md

 - [ ] Experiment with [ast-grep](https://github.com/ast-grep/ast-grep)
 - [ ] Find convenient way to place selected word/portion of text in brackets.
 - [ ] Add trouble.nvim again for managing diagnostics.

+# Requirements
+- ast-grep (Could install, but should really be installed)
+- rustfmt (Can't be installed by mason, needs to be via rustup)
+- fzf
+- ripgrep
+- fd
+- npm
+- cargo
+- pip